 - 'Striped Japonica' Ornamental Corn adds big, bold texture and colors with its striped magenta, white, and green leaves.
 At 5'–6′ tall it makes an excellent backdrop for other flowers or a lovely privacy screen.

 - Violas are the first and last to bloom, since they thrive in cooler weather.
-I love the royal purple faces of ‘King Henry’ or and the tri-colored ‘Johnny-Jump-Up’ always makes me smile.
-Violas I love these edible cuties in a salad!
+I love the royal purple faces of 'King Henry' and the tri-colored 'Johnny-Jump-Up' always makes me smile.
+I adore these edible cuties in a salad!

 Flower mixes are also as easy as throwing and growing.
 With some watering of course, they provide endless color all growing season!
-Flower mixes may be sown as early as 4 weeks before your average last frost until the end of May.
+Flower mixes may be sown as early as 6 weeks before your average last frost date until the end of May.